rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/adx-api-reference/adx-load-balancer-v2.rst

 Retrieve virtual IP information
 -------------------------------

-Use the virtual IPs information operations to retrieve information for a virtual IP configured for the specified device ID.
+Use this operation to retrieve information for a virtual IP configured for the specified device ID.

-If you don't know the ID for a specified virtual IP, use the retrieve virtual IPs configuration operation to find it.
+If you don't know the ID for a specified virtual IP, use this operation to find it.

 ::